AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

   of the target source code where you find a leak check necessary!
 Enabled with `export AFL_USE_LSAN=1` before compiling.

-It is possible to further modify the behaviour of the sanitizers at run-time by setting `ASAN_OPTIONS=...`, `LSAN_OPTIONS` etc. - the available parameters can be looked up in the sanitizer documentation of llvm/clang. afl-fuzz, however, requires some specific parameters important for fuzzing to be set.
+It is possible to further modify the behavior of the sanitizers at run-time by setting `ASAN_OPTIONS=...`, `LSAN_OPTIONS` etc. - the available parameters can be looked up in the sanitizer documentation of llvm/clang. afl-fuzz, however, requires some specific parameters important for fuzzing to be set.
 If you want